c-rw/Moon/README.md

 - Valid JSON input
 - Latitude and longitude format (must be valid numbers)
 - Latitude and longitude ranges (latitude: -90 to 90, longitude: -180 to 180)

+## Implementation Details

+The API uses three primary libraries for astronomical calculations:

+- `ephem`: For basic planetary calculations, moon phase, and rise/set times
+- `skyfield`: For precise astronomical positioning
+- `astropy`: For constellation determination and coordinate handling

 ## Deployment